oshamoil/oshamoil.github.io/about.md

 we go in mastering and refining this craft is **completely** in our hands, and from that moment I knew I was hooked.

-As I keep going along my Computer Science/Software Engineering journey, I am making sure to keep myself present through every step of the journey, and to squeeze as much juice out of the current proverbial orange at each step.

 My technical interests typically revolve around things I am currently itching to learn more about, and right now those are: distributed systems, language construction, all things API, and containers.